hrryniu/HomeHunter/SETUP_ASSETS.md

 # 🎨 Asset Setup Guide

-This guide explains how to set up the logo and icon files for HomeHunter.
+This guide explains how to set up the logo and icon files for HaWooPa Hunter.

 ## Required Assets